tailwindlabs/headlessui/packages/@headlessui-vue/README.md

 ### Basic example

 Switches are built using the `Switch` component.
-Optionally you can also use the `SwitchGroup` and `SwitchLabel` components.
+Optionally you can also use the `SwitchGroup`, `SwitchLabel` and `SwitchDescription` components.

 ```vue
 <template>